-From 1944 to 1966, the painter applied his brush to a number of stage sets and created the costumes for L’Histoire du soldat (The Soldier's Tale) (1944), Sodome et Gomorrhe (1944), Petrouchka (Petrushka) (1945), The Rake’s Progress (1952) and L’Oiseau de feu (The Firebird) (1962).
+From 1944 to 1966, the painter applied his brush to a number of stage sets and created the costumes for The Soldier's Tale and Sodome et Gomorrhe (1944), Petrushka (1945), The Rake’s Progress (1952) and The Firebird (1962).

 From 1963 to 1978, the Netherlands became almost a second home.
 Théodore worked with Dom Hans van der Laan, the creator of the architectural current called the Bossche School, on the decoration of six churches in the Netherlands and Belgium.

+1973.
 After his first book about his father, published in 1948, Théodore wrote a tribute to his parents entitled Catherine and Igor Stravinsky: a Family Album.

+1977.
 The artist was awarded the insignia of Commander of the Papal Order of St Gregory the Great, by Pope Paul VI, for ‘services rendered to the Church through his art’.